hoosengold/IsoldeBot/README.md

 </ol>
 <h4>Setup:</h4>
 <ol>
-<li>Make a new Discord Application in the (Discord Developer Portal)[https://discord.com/developers/docs/intro].
+<li>Make a new Discord Application in the [Discord Developer Portal](https://discord.com/developers/docs/intro).
 Create a new bot and add it to the server.</li>
 <li>Fork this repository.</li>
 <ul>
 <li>You need a GitHub account.
 If you don't have one, (create one)[https://github.com/join]!
 It's free!</li>